JoseIVP/transport-protocols-simulator/README.md

 We have a mockup of the user interface made with [Figma][figma], here is a link to [the mockup][mockup].

+### Fontawesome

+We use [Fontawesome 5.15.1-web][fontawesome] (CSS).
+Meanwhile, this is under a folder called `fontawesome` in the root of the project, but we could change this by using [Webpack][webpack] and npm if in the future we add new dependencies and need to better manage them.

 <!-- References -->